-In 1998, time-domain reflectometry (TDR) probes were buried 1.2 m (4 ft) beneath the floor of open Cell 5 at the Area 5 RWMS.
+In 1998, time-domain reflectometry (TDR) probes were buried 1.2 m (4.0 ft) beneath the floor of open Cell 5 at the Area 5 RWMS.
 The four probes are adjacent to the Cell 5N and Cell 5S monitoring locations.
 At each monitoring location, one probe is buried near the centerline and one probe is buried near the eastern edge (Figure 3-2).
-Approximately 4.4 m (14 ft) of waste and approximately 2.4 m (8 ft) of cover were placed above these probes during disposal.
+Approximately 4.4 m (14 ft) of waste and approximately 2.4 m (7.9 ft) of cover were placed above these probes during disposal.
 The depth of these probes is now approximately 7.9 m (26 ft).

-Measured VWC in the floor of Cell 5 has remained constant at approximately 10% since measurements began in early 1999 (Figure 4-25).
-The constant measured water content indicates that no moisture has percolated to 1.2 m (4 ft) below the waste.
-The missing data in 2011 are from during the construction of the final cover.
-The original TDR probes placed on the cell floor were used after the final cover was completed, but the data appear slightly more variable.
-This variability may be related to construction of the cover or damage to the probes during construction.
-The original probes in the temporary cover were abandoned and left in place.
+Measured VWC in the floor of Cell 5 has remained constant at approximately 10% since measurements began in early 1999 (Figure 4-27).
+The near constant measured water content indicates that no moisture has percolated to 1.2 m (3.9 ft) below the waste.
+Data are missing in 2011 due to the construction of the final cover.
+Cell 5 also has a nest of probes in the cover above the waste in two locations.
+The original probes in the temporary cover above the waste were abandoned and left in place, and new probes were installed on the final cover in December 2011.

-Figure 4-25.
+Figure 4-27.
 Soil Water Content in the Cell 5 Floor